 Analyze patterns in the data

-I barely have any impressions on any of my ads — this can mean that either you are bidding too low for the genre or that no one searches for those keywords/ASINs.
-If you have already increased the bids to the maximum you can pay for them, there is no need to go beyond that.
-Include new keywords/ASINs.
+I barely have any impressions on any of my ads — either you are bidding too low for the genre or no one searches for those keywords/ASINs.
+Raise your bids a few cents each week until you see results, or add new relevant keywords/ASINs.

 Tip 1: Always, before making a decision based on data, make sure you have enough data.